HypeCheck

 Absorption & Bioavailability

 Unknown — no pharmacokinetic data provided in the available studies.
-Oral supplementation at 20 mg/day was used in human trials without absorption data reported.
+Oral dosing at 20 mg/day appears to produce measurable physiological effects in brain blood flow studies, suggesting reasonable absorption.

 Red Flags to Watch For